How to Implement Camera Access from Web Browsers in 5 Minutes

 <div id="enhancerUIContainer" style="height: 100vh;"></div>

-Set the height to 100vh to make the camera viewer full screen.
+Set the height to 100vh to make the camera viewer fill the entire screen.

 let enhancer = null;